yard waste collection complete for spring 2023

 Protect Our Lakes

-- Keep leaves out of the street by raking the street along the curb, especially before rain storms.
+- Keep leaves out of the street by raking along the curb, especially before rainstorms.

-- Sign up for alerts from Ripple Effects on when storms are coming and when you should rake.
+- Sign up for rainstorm alerts from Ripple Effects to learn when to rake the street gutter.